abargum/EyeDrivenGuitar/README.md

 <img src="image.png" width="600">

 This is the public github page for demoing the "Eye Driven Guitar" in the multi sensory experience lab at Aalborg University in Copenhagen.
-The "Eye Driven Guitar" guitar was made to allow people with motion dissabilities to explore sound, in this case through playing and manipulating a guitar and an amplifiers using eye-tracking.
-All sounds has been made using physical modelling (for the guitar) and virtual analog simulations (the amplifier).
+The "Eye Driven Guitar" guitar was made to allow people with motion dissabilities to explore sound, in this case through playing and manipulating a guitar and a Marshal MG10 amplifier using eye-tracking.
+All sounds have been made using physical modelling (for the guitar) and virtual analog simulations (for the amplifier).

 ## Setup
 To set up the program, please follow these steps: